 Opening Range Breakout

-Do you want to learn how to trade the opening range breakout with success?
 The opening range breakout strategy exists for decades, and various trading sites wrote about it before.
-It is one of the most popular strategies for day trading, and many market scanners scan for such breakouts.
+It is one of the most popular day trading strategies, and many market scanners scan for such breakouts.
 This article is about my observations while trading the ORB in time frames like the 1 minute, 5 minute and 15-minute chart.

 What Is an Opening Range Breakout

 Before trading an opening range breakout, you need to define your trading time frame.
 Let’s say you want to trade a 5 minute opening range breakout.

 Go to your favorite charting platform, chose stock like AAPL, and select the 5 minute time frame.

 Now you focus on the first candle of the day within the regular trading hours.
 This first candle of the day is your reference candle for trading the opening range breakout.